Napa County, California

 Napa County (/'næpə/) is a county north of San Pablo Bay located in the northern portion of the U.S. state of California.
-As of the 2020 census, the population was 138,019.
+As of the 2020 United States census, the population was 138,019.
 The county seat is the City of Napa.
 Napa County was one of the original counties of California, created in 1850 at the time of statehood.
 Parts of the county's territory were given to Lake County in 1861.

 Napa County comprises the Napa, CA Metropolitan Statistical Area, which is also included in the San Jose-San Francisco-Oakland, CA Combined Statistical Area.
 It is one of four North Bay counties.

-Napa County, once the producer of many different crops, is known today for its regional wine industry, rising to the first rank of wine regions with France by local wineries Stag's Leap Wine Cellars and Chateau Montelena winning the "Judgment of Paris" in 1976.
+Napa County, once the producer of many different crops, is known today for its regional wine industry.
+Napa County rose to the first rank of wine regions, along with France, when local wineries Stag's Leap Wine Cellars and Chateau Montelena won the "Judgment of Paris" in 1976.

 History

 Prehistory–18th century

 In prehistoric times, the valley was inhabited by the Patwin Native Americans, with possible habitation by Wappo tribes in the northwestern foothills.
 Most villages are thought to have been constructed near the floodplains of watercourses that drain the valley.
 Their food consisted of wild roots, acorns, small animals, earthworms, grasshoppers, and bread made from crushed California buckeye kernels.
 In winter they would construct huts made of tree branches.
 In summer they camped near rivers and streams.
 In winter months, they were half-clad in wild animal skins and at other times they wore no clothing.
 The maximum prehistoric population is thought not to have exceeded 5000 persons.

-In 1776, a fort was erected by the Spanish Governor, Felipe de Neve a short distance northwest of Napa, on an elevated plateau.
+In 1776, a fort was erected by the Spanish Governor, Felipe de Neve, a short distance northwest of Napa, on an elevated plateau.
 Russians from Sonoma County's Fort Ross grazed cattle and sheep in the Napa Valley in the early 19th century and in 1841 a survey party from the fort placed a plaque on the summit of Mount Saint Helena.